rocky-linux/documentation/docs/books/lxd_server/01-install.md

 Save your changes and exit.

-At this point you should reboot the server.
+At this point reboot the server.

-### Checking _sysctl.conf_ Values
+### Checking _sysctl.conf_ values

-Once the reboot has been completed, log back in as to the server.
-We need to spot check that our override file has actually done the job.
+After the reboot, log back in as the root user to the server.
+You need to check that our override file has actually completed the job.

-This is easy to do.
-There's no need to check every setting unless you want to, but checking a few will verify that the settings have been changed.
-This is done with the _sysctl_ command:
+This is not hard to do.
+There's no need to verify every setting unless you want to, but checking a few will verify that the settings have changed.
+Do this with the `sysctl` command:

 ```
 sysctl net.core.bpf_jit_limit
 ```

-Which should show you:
+Which will show you:

 ```
 net.core.bpf_jit_limit = 3000000000
 ```

-Do the same with a few other settings in the override file (above) to verify that changes have been made.
+Do the same with a few other settings in the override file to verify the changes.